What are the entrance requirements?

 How many hours are required to complete the degree?

 The MSN with emphasis in Nursing Education is 33 credit hours in length.
-The MSN with emphasis in Nursing Administration requires 6 hours of prerequisite courses, followed by 39 credit hours of coursework towards the degree.
-The MSN with MBA option is structured so that you may earn your MSN with emphasis in Nursing Administration before, during, or after the MBA.
-The joint degree is 63 credit hours in length.
+The MSN with emphasis in Nursing Leadership requires 6 hours of prerequisite courses, followed by 39 credit hours of coursework towards the degree.

 Every MSN student is also required to take a 3-credit-hour basic or general statistics course (no lab required) before enrolling in the Advanced Nursing Research course.
 This is a course requirement, not a barrier to entry into the program.
 Students who have not taken such a course may do so after starting the MSN program.
 If you’ve successfully taken that course in your undergraduate experience, that course will likely fulfill the course requirement.